tosc/vim/README.md

 # TODO

 ### Important
+* Find better way of calling help, make it so that I can use autocompletetion.
-* Fix bug with unite and buffers.
+* Fix bug with unite and buffers (seems to happen when you have an empty buffer)
-* Fix cs bind like you did with s
 * Fix my pythonsnippets for method and function.
 Don't use the same helpfunction, use different ones and jump depending on that.
 	In other words, if completing method then add that to a class.
 	If completing function then add that outside class.

-* Get more information from my jedi completion.
-* Create a remote repo for my info/notes.
-* Move my infostuff to server repo.
+### Mid
+* Fix cs bind like you did with s
 * Add a :et command.
 Creates a file in the tempfolder for quick testing and so on.

+### Low
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.

-### Low
 * Create binding for adding new words to my spell check.
 * Create own session unite source.
 Currently use Shougos for no reason.
 	* Create a unite source that shows files in my session folder.